Business Valuation: The Asset-Based Approach

 Asset Accumulation Valuation

-The first method is called the asset accumulation method, that bears a striking similarity to the widely known balance sheet.
+The first method is called the asset accumulation method, which bears a striking similarity to the widely known balance sheet.
 In this method, all the assets and liabilities of a company are compiled and each one is given a value.
 And the value of the company here is the difference between the value of its assets and liabilities.
-Even though this sounds very simple, the devil is in the details.

 Every asset and liability has to be identified carefully.
 Along with this, the asset accumulation method requires an effective way of assigning values to each asset and liability.
 And as talked about before, a few items used during the business valuation do not always appear on the standard balance sheet.
 They include internally generated intangible assets such as patents, trademarks, and trade secrets.
 This list also includes provisional liabilities that usually include unresolved legal cases or compliance costs.